 Crimsafe is an Australian company that produces security screens made from woven stainless steel mesh.
-The mesh is screwed into a door or window frame and is clamped down using a screw-clamp.
-All Crimsafe products are custom-built and there are a number businesses that supply and install them across Australia.
+Crimsafe states that it makes its screens by screwing mesh into a door or window frame, which is clamped down using a screw-clamp.
+Crimsafe states that this method of manufacture helps to make its screens durable and strong.
+All Crimsafe products are custom-built, and there are several businesses that can supply and install them across Australia.

 What are the benefits of security screens?

-Security screens can also act as a barrier against insects and allow for ventilation and airflow throughout your home.
+- They can act as a barrier against insects while allowing for ventilation and airflow throughout your home, like other flyscreens do.
 This could potentially help you cut down on air conditioning costs.
-Additionally, Crimsafe says its security screens provide heat, UV, fire and cyclone protection.
+Some brands, including Crimsafe, claim their security screens also provide additional benefits, such as heat, UV and cyclone protection.

 What Crimsafe products are available?